 I'm doing fine.

-And and son, you're exactly right.
+And Sean, you're exactly right.

 Everywhere the president went, it made a huge difference.

-Every place he went made a huge difference.
+Yeah, every place he went made a huge difference.

-Well it was that.
+Well, it was that.

 It was also Tennessee.